 - West Africa Circular Economy: Realizing the Potential of Plastics.
 A Regional Gap Analysis

 - The Economics of Plastic Use and Cleanup Priorities for West African Coastal Countries

-- Producer Responsibility Organization to Manage Polyethylene Terephthalate Bottles in Senegal
+- Producer Responsibility Organization to Manage Polyethylene Terephthalate Bottles in Senegal (only in French)

 - WACA Plastic eBook: a compilation of resources on plastic pollution in coastal West Africa to help individuals to create their own rationale for mobilizing action.